Brushless Motor Selection

 Q: I'm investigating using brushless drive on a 3-lb Meltybrain spinner and I was wondering if you had some advice on picking motors.
-I've only used brushed in the past, which is a pretty straightforward process with a torque calculator.
+I've only used brushed in the past, which is a pretty straightforward process with the Tentacle Drivetrain Calculator.
 However, I can't seem to find any analogous tools or equations for brushless motor torque.

 Q: Is 2x Castle 1406 1900kv @ 20:1 3in wheels drivetrain underpowered for 30-pounder?
 [Ann Arbor, Michigan]

-A: There's a "rule of thumb" for brushless motors circulating out on the builder forums that appears to work well for drive motor selection.
-The rule states that a set of brushless drive motors that together weigh between 2% and 3% of the total weight of the robot will have more than enough power and adequate 'thermal mass' to survive.
+A: The "rule of thumb" for brushless motors in the post above says that a set of brushless drive motors that together weigh between 2% and 3% of the total weight of the robot will be in the ballpark.
 Exactly why this works is a topic for a future discussion.

 A pair of Castle 1406 1900kv motors weigh in at 2.9% of a 30 pound robot.
 That puts you on the high end of the golden range.
 On 4 cells with 3" wheels and 20:1 reduction you'll have about 12 MPH speed.
 Sounds healthy to me.